-1 PhD project offered in the IPP summer call 2019
+2 PhD projects offered in the IPP winter call 2020/2021

-Publications relevant to these projects
+Publications relevant to this project

-Schmalen I, Reischl S, Wallach T, Klemz R, Grudziecki A, Prabu JR, Benda C, Kramer A and Wolf E (2014).
-Interaction of circadian clock proteins CRY1 and PER2 is modulated by zinc binding and disulfide bond formation.
-Cell, May 22;157(5):1203–1215.
+Schmalen I, Reischl S, Wallach T, Klemz R, Grudziecki A, Prabu JR, Benda C, Kramer A and Wolf E (2014) Interaction of circadian clock proteins CRY1 and PER2 is modulated by zinc binding and disulfide bond formation.
+Cell, 157(5):1203–1215.

-Czarna A, Berndt A, Singh HR, Grudziecki A, Ladurner A, Timinszky G, Kramer A, and Wolf E (2013).
-Structures of Drosophila Cryptochrome and mouse Cryptochrome1 provide insight into circadian function.
-Cell, Jun 6;153(6):1394-405.
+Czarna A, Berndt A, Singh HR, Grudziecki A, Ladurner A, Timinszky G, Kramer A and Wolf E (2013) Structures of Drosophila Cryptochrome and mouse Cryptochrome1 provide insight into circadian function.
+Cell, 153(6):1394-405.

-Kucera N, Schmalen I, Hennig S, Öllinger R, Strauss HM, Grudziecki A, Wieczorek C, Kramer A and Wolf E (2012).
-Unwinding the Differences of the Mammalian PERIOD Clock Proteins from Crystal Structure to Cellular Function.
-PNAS, Feb 28;109(9):3311-6.
+Kucera N, Schmalen I, Hennig S, Öllinger R, Strauss HM, Grudziecki A, Wieczorek C, Kramer A and Wolf E (2012) Unwinding the Differences of the Mammalian PERIOD Clock Proteins from Crystal Structure to Cellular Function.
+PNAS, 109(9):3311-6.